 - Meet the eligibility requirements of each aid program (as defined by the U.S. Department of Education/ Federal Student Aid).

 - Be a citizen or permanent resident of the United States (for federal and state financial aid programs).
 International students with student visas are not eligible for financial aid awarded through the Office of Student Financial Aid.

-- Be enrolled at least half-time (six hours for an undergraduate student and four hours for a graduate student) in a program leading to a degree or eligible certificate program.
+- Be enrolled at least half-time (six credit hours for an undergraduate student and three to six credit hours for a graduate student) in a program leading to a degree or eligible certificate program.
 Federal Pell Grants may be available to students registered less than half-time; audits and cooperative education 00 semester hours do not count.